Our Verdict

 Comfort

-Despite one member of our test team feeling that other chairs had more comfortable seats and armrests, he still was more than happy to sit in the Leap for 10-12 hours — which is highly impressive.
+Despite one member of our test team feeling that other chairs had more comfortable seats and armrests, he was still more than happy to sit in the Leap for 10-12 hours, which is highly impressive.
 The four-way adjustable arms allow you to adjust the height, width, and depth, and you can also swivel.
 You can go with an armless or height-only adjust version of this chair to save some cash, but it likely won't offer the same level of comfort that we experienced.

 Adjustability